Glamour95/alx-system_engineering-devops/README.md

-#process and signals
+# Processes and Signals

-0. What is my PID
+This repository contains Bash scripts and a C program related to processes and signals.

-Mandatory
+## 0. What is my PID

 This Bash script displays its own PID. sylvain@ubuntu$ ./0-what-is-my-pid